clvrmktg/xps/content/services/warehousing/index.md

 [[faq]]
 question = "Can you receive shipments on my behalf?" answer = """Yes.
-You can consign shipments to your name or business ‘c/o XPS Logistics,’ and our team will receive, inspect, and store your cargo.
+You can consign shipments to your name or business ‘c/o XPS Logistics,' and our team will receive, inspect, and store your cargo.
 We can also notify you upon arrival."""

 [[faq]]
 question = "Do you provide inventory tracking?"